 CALL FOR PAPERS

-Deusto Journal of Human Rights / Revista Deusto de Derechos Humanos is planning a monographic issue on “Equality, Discrimination and Immigration” for its number 12 (December 2023).
+Deusto Journal of Human Rights / Revista Deusto de Derechos Humanos is planning a monograph on "Artificial Intelligence and Human Rights" for its 14th issue (December 2024).

-The articles, written in English or Spanish, must be original contributions, not previously published.
-And they must have a minimum of 6,000 and a maximum of 10,000 words.
+- Proposals must be original and not previously published, and must be a minimum of 6,000 and a maximum of 10,000 words in length.